cssblab/cssblab.github.io/README.md

 - Computational tool development for mass spectrometry (MS) data
 - Interactive data visualization

-Our lab also provides massively parallel sequencing (or next generation sequencing (NGS)) and MS data analysis support for basic scientists and clinical investigators through Systems Biology Core at NUHS.
-Our collaborative service work includes exome sequencing, epigenetic profiling, transcriptomics, proteomics and metabolomics/lipidomics data analysis.

 # Check out our latest softwares in GitHub and SourceForge repositories!

 - <a href="https://github.com/cssblab/iOmicsPASSplus" target="_blank">iOmicsPASS+</a>: Extension of iOmicsPASS with direct partial correlation network estimation for general multi-omics data